 Military phases out relief effort in New Brunswick as power returns to region

-There are 1 comment on the Western Star story from 16 hrs ago, titled Military phases out relief effort in New Brunswick as power returns to region.
-In it, Western Star reports that:
+There are 1 comment on the Journal-Pioneer story from 23 hrs ago, titled Military phases out relief effort in New Brunswick as power returns to region.
+In it, Journal-Pioneer reports that:

 The military is phasing out its presence in New Brunswick as power steadily returns to the storm-ravaged Acadian peninsula.
 The Canadian Armed Forces said in a statement Sunday that conditions in parts of the province have improved to point where military support is no longer necessary.